Nicell/nick.winans.io/src/blog/ecommerce-automations/index.md

 Once again, we use Metafields to define a per-variant "Desired Stock" value.
 We know some colors are more popular, so we want to have more ready to go.
 With this dashboard, instead of blindly scrolling through >100 variants figuring out what to print, we can just find which variants have the lowest desired stock level (percent).
 This reduces the amount of time it takes to start another print, which requires stepping away from fulfilling orders.

-This dashboard in specific is generated using [Retool](https://retool.com/) and Shopify's Admin GraphQL API.
+This dashboard in particular is generated using [Retool](https://retool.com/) and Shopify's Admin GraphQL API.
 Retool works well, but I don't think it's incredible, and there's probably lots of other options out there.
 It's a shame Shopify's new "[Explorations](https://help.shopify.com/en/manual/reports-and-analytics/shopify-reports/new-analytics/explorations)" in Reports don't appear to support inventory queries like this in any significant capacity.

 ### Back in Stock Notifications